 "The Nash are chamber music royalty."
 The Sunday Times

-The Nash Ensemble's artistic director Amelia Freedman has received many honours including an FRAM and the MBE, which was conferred upon her in 1989.
-In 1996 she was appointed Chevalier dans l'Ordre National du Mérite by the President of France for her services to French music.
-She has also been awarded the prestigious Leslie Boosey Award by the Performing Right Society and the Royal Philharmonic Society.
+The Nash Ensemble's artistic Director Amelia Freedman has received many honours including an FRAM and the MBE, which was conferred upon her in 1989.
+In 1996 she was appointed Chevalier dans l'Ordre National du Merite by the President of France for her services to French music.
+She has also been awarded the prestigious Leslie Boosey Award by the Performing Right and the Royal Philhamonic societies.
 In June 2006 she was awarded the CBE in the Queen's birthday honours, for her services to music.
-In 2010 she was awarded the Officier dans l'ordre des Arts et des Lettres by the French Ministry of Culture, for her services to classical music.
-In 2011 she received the IAMA award "as a sign of great respect for her work from the artist management profession".
-Amelia Freedman was Head of Classical Music at the Southbank Centre from 1995 to 2006.
-She has been the Artistic Director of the Bath Mozartfest since 1995 and the Bath Bachfest since 2011.
+In 2010 she was appointed Officier dans l'ordre des Arts et des Lettres by the French Ministry of Culture, for her services to classical music.
+In 2011 she received the IAMA award 'as a sign of great respect for her work from the artist management profession' In February 2018 she was awarded the Honorary title of Doctor of Letters by Bath Spa University in recognition of a distinguished contribution to music.